Polynomial slowdown in an angle-dependent 2d branching Brownian motion: Upper bound for the maximum

 using that $\Pp{R_t \geq m(t)-a} = e^{-t+o(t)}$ as a consequence of \eqref{eq:density_Bessel_UB} and standard Gaussian bounds.
 This proves \eqref{eq:angle_step2}.

 \textit{Step 3.} Finally, it is enough to prove that, for any $a \geq 0$, for $t$ large enough,

 The key idea is that this event requires an angular displacement of at least $\eta/2$ over the time interval $[t/2,t]$, which has a cost exponential in $t$ for a 2d Brownian motion with radius of order $t$.
-We first apply the many--to--one lemma with the bound $b(\theta_s) \leq 1$ to get that the probability in \eqref{eq:angle_step3} is at most
+We first apply the many-to-one lemma with the bound $b(\theta_s) \leq 1$ to get that the probability in \eqref{eq:angle_step3} is at most

 with $T_1 \coloneqq \inf \{ s \geq t/2 : \abs{\theta_s} \leq \frac{\eta}{2} \}$ and $T_2 \coloneqq \inf \{ s \geq t/2 : \abs{\theta_s} \geq \eta \}$.
 There are two cases to distinguish, $T_1 < T_2$ and $T_2 < T_1$, but they are treated similarly, so we focus on the case $T_1 < T_2$.
 By Markov property at time $T_1$,